Dr. Alexander-Scott to step down as RI health director

 Her efforts to fight the pandemic were lauded in many quarters, with fans praising her steady leadership and public communication.
 But over time she also earned the ire of those who chafed at ongoing pandemic policies, notably the Health Department’s vaccine mandate for medical workers.

+Unlike most cabinet directors in Rhode Island, the head of the Health Department works under a contract for a fixed term.
 The R.I.
-Senate appointed Alexander-Scott to a new five-year term last year, and up until now she had continued in her role under Gov. Dan McKee, who succeeded Raimondo last March.
+Senate appointed Alexander-Scott to a new five-year term in 2020, and up until now she had continued in her role under McKee, who succeeded Raimondo last March after her appointment to President Biden’s cabinet.

 “Dr. Alexander-Scott has been a steady, calm presence for Rhode Island as we’ve worked together to fight the COVID-19 pandemic,” McKee said in a statement.
 “Her leadership has been crucial to our whole of government response – helping Rhode Island become number one in testing nationwide and getting more people vaccinated per capita than nearly any other state in the country.”

-Note: An earlier version of this story misstated the year Alexander-Scott was appointed to a new term.